DLC-link/dlc-stacks-loan-contract/README.md

 closing-price comming from the oracle is not scaled eg.: BTC price: 3036091214130 needs to be divided by 10 \*\* 8 on the client side.

 Similarly, all number values are unsigned integers, so utility functions are implemented for shifting/unshifting them to get the desired precision in the correct places.

+## check-liquidation function
+This read-only function takes two parameters: a UUID, and btc-price (shifted by 10**8).
+It returns true if the DLC associated with the given UUID should be liquidated at the provided btc-price.
+This is calculated by comparing the underlying collateral value with the strike-price (a value dependent on the liquidation-ratio and the borrowed loan amount).

 # Scripts